Melvynkoh94/FinanceBasics/FinanceBasics.md

   - Company stocks traded on the major exchanges are typically considered liquid.

 # Derivatives
- Basically there are a few common forms of derivatives:
+ A few common forms of derivatives:
   -  ### Futures
         -   It’s an agreement between parties to buy or sell an asset at a certain time in the future and at a certain price.
         -   Let’s say there is a Christmas sale on Xbox where it’s been sold for $300 instead of $600 and you want to buy the Xbox, the only problem being: you don’t have enough money to buy it right now but you don’t want to miss out of this opportunity.